nwheels-io/NWheels/CONTRIBUTING.md

 Technology-specific projects and objects are placed in a subfolder under the C# project.

 In the example below, module `NWheels.Uidl.Adapters.WebAngular` adapts UI port to web technology stack based on the Angular framework.
-Front-end projects and assets are located inside the `ClientSide` subfolder.
+Front-end projects and assets are located inside a subfolder named `ClientSide`.
 ```
 +-- /NWheels.Uidl.Adapters.WebAngular
 |    |